Generalized Stokes laws for active colloids and their applications: Iterative solution for generalized friction tensors

-We now write the linear system of equations, Eq.~(\ref{eq:linear-system}), in terms of the irreducible modes of velocity and traction coefficients as we explain now.
-We use the projection operator $\mathbf{P}^{(l\sigma)}$, defined in Eq.\ (\ref{eq:project-vlsigma}), which projects the $\sigma$th component of the traction and velocity coefficients, to evaluate the generalized friction tensors $\boldsymbol{\gamma}_{ij}^{(l\sigma,\,l'\sigma')}$.
+We now write the linear system of equations, Eq.(\ref{eq:linear-system}), in terms of the irreducible modes of velocity and traction coefficients as we explain now.
+We use the projection operator $\mathbf{P}^{(l\sigma)}$, defined in Eq.(\ref{eq:project-vlsigma}), which projects the $\sigma$th component of the traction and velocity coefficients, to evaluate the generalized friction tensors $\boldsymbol{\gamma}_{ij}^{(l\sigma,\,l'\sigma')}$.
 The linear system of equations is then obtained in terms of these irreducible traction and velocity coefficients as,

+Here the first two modes of $\mathbf{V}^{(l\sigma)}$ include rigid body motion such that $\mathbf{V}^{(1s)}=\mathbf{V}-\mathbf{V}^{\mathcal{A}}$ and $\mathbf{V}^{(2a)}=b(\boldsymbol{\Omega}-\boldsymbol{\Omega}^{\mathcal{A}})$.
 Having obtained the matrix elements and the linear system in the irreducible form, we, now, provide a constructive solution for the generalized friction tensor, given the matrix elements of the single-layer and double-layer integrals.
 The solution employs the classical Jacobi iteration, which is the mathematical basis of the physically motivated ``method of reflections'' first used by Smoluchowski \cite{ichiki2001many}.
 Other methods with better convergence properties are an avenue for further study.
-The generalized friction tensor is the solution to the linear system in Eq.~(\ref{eq:linear-system}), which, written in terms of the irreducible tensorial coefficients and arranged into standard form, is
+The generalized friction tensor is the solution to the linear system in Eq.(\ref{eq:linear-system}), which, written in terms of the irreducible tensorial coefficients and arranged into standard form, is

-Here $\mathbf{I}$ is the identity operator.
-The right hand side of the linear system consists of the known velocity coefficients.
-Jacobi's solution \cite{saad2003iterative}, at the $n$th iteration, for this problem, is then
+The right hand side of the linear system consists of the known slip coefficients.
+Jacobi's solution of the friction tensor at the $n$th iteration, for this problem, is then

-The second term above is proportional to the solution obtained at the $(k-1)$th iteration.
-The primed summation excludes the diagonal terms corresponding to $i=j$, $l=l'$ and $\sigma=\sigma'$.
+The second term above is proportional to the solution obtained at the $(n-1)$-th iteration.
+Here the prime over the summation indicates that the diagonal term, corresponding to ($i=j=k$ and $l\sigma=l'\sigma'$) is not included in the summation as per the definition of the Jacobi iteration \cite{saad2003iterative}.
 The iteration must begin with an initial guess for the solution.
 As the linear system is diagonally dominant, the one-body solution is always a good starting guess.
-We note that this method requires as input the matrix elements of the single- and double-layer integrals.
-The expression for friction tensors $\boldsymbol{\gamma}_{ij}^{(l\sigma,\,l'\sigma')}$, after one iteration is then,
+Thus, explicit expressions for the generalized friction tensors are obtained in terms of a Green's function of the Stokes flow.
+Thus the solution is applicable to arbitrary geometries of Stokes flow.
+A list of Green\textquoteright s functions of Stokes equation is given in Table (\ref{tab:geometries-G}).